histoire-dev/histoire/docs/guide/controls.md

 </template>
 ```

-## Creating panel
+## Creating a panel

-To create the controls panel, Histoire provide a `controls` slot.
+To create the control panel, Histoire provides a `controls` slot.
 You can create your panel however you like in it.

 ```vue{23-26}
 <script lang="ts" setup>